Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Small unitarity-violation perturbation theory of neutrino oscillation in matter

 There exists important consistency check in the calculation.
 That is, the identity relation between $\hat{S}$ matrix elements that follows from generalized T invariance:\footnote{ As in the Standard Model in particle physics T invariance is broken in our system only by complex numbers in the mixing matrix. }

 where $\hat{S}_{J i}$ is obtained by performing the exchange $h_{i} \leftrightarrow \Delta_{J}$ in $\hat{S}_{i J}$.
-The generalized T invariance relation will be explicitly verified by the computed results of $\hat{S}$ matrix elements in appendix~\ref{sec:hatS-elements}.\footnote{ Since $\hat{H}$ system is a consistent dynamical system it is legitimate and easier to verify generalized T invariance in the $\hat{S}$ level, though it can be done in the $S$ matrix level as well. }
+The generalized T invariance relation is explicitly verified by the computed results of $\hat{S}$ matrix elements to fourth order in $W$ given in appendix~\ref{sec:hatS-elements}.\footnote{ Since $\hat{H}$ system is a consistent dynamical system it is legitimate and easier to verify generalized T invariance in the $\hat{S}$ level, though it can be done in the $S$ matrix level as well.
+A pedagogical treatment for proving generalized T invariance is given in version 1 of this work, arXiv ePrint: 1712.02798. }

-To carry out a complete consistency check, we have obtained all the $\hat{S}$ matrix elements (including $\hat{S}_{I J}$) to fourth order in $W$, and verified their generalized T invariance.
-However, only the ones which are required to obtain $S$ matrix elements to fourth order are exhibited in appendix~\ref{sec:hatS-elements}.